PROJECT: TravelBuddy

 A check is made on whether the place already exists in TravelBuddy.
 If it already exists, a

-will be thrown with an error message on the duplicate entry of the place.
+CommandExceptionwill be thrown with an error message on the duplicate entry of the place.

-data is added into TravelBuddy.
+6) The Place data is added into TravelBuddy.

 -